 If you’re concerned about your well-being, reach out to your therapist, doctor, or both and share how you’re feeling.
 They can help you assess how you’re doing and identify next steps.
 Perhaps there’s an adjustment to your treatment plan that will help improve your mental health.
 Or, you may need a higher level of care, such as an intensive outpatient program instead of weekly therapy sessions.

-If you’re having a mental health emergency, call the National Suicide Prevention Lifeline at 800-273-8255 or contact the Crisis Text Line by texting HOME to 741741 from anywhere in the country to talk with a trained crisis counselor.
+If you’re having a mental health emergency, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988 or contact the Crisis Text Line by texting HOME to 741741 from anywhere in the country to talk with a trained crisis counselor.

 Maintain and Increasingly Build Your Mental Strength To Protect Your Mental Health